14 Active Candidate Sourcing Strategies to Build Your Talent Pipeline

 – How many clicks does it take a candidate to fill out an application?

-As mentioned earlier, tapping into your employees’ networks dramatically increases your recruitment reach.
-To build a strong social sourcing program, recruiters should invite employees to share company news and job openings across their personal social media accounts.
+As mentioned earlier, tapping into your employees’ networks dramatically increases the reach and depth of your recruitment process.
+To build a strong social sourcing process and program, recruiters should invite employees to share company news and job openings across their personal social media accounts.
 Consider investing in tools that allow employees to automate the process.

 10. Don’t Overanalyze Resumes

 Resumes are by nature imperfect representations of a person’s experience and abilities.
 Don’t read resumes.
 Instead, scan them.
 If you can’t absolutely disqualify a candidate within 10 seconds, pick up the phone and call them — you might be surprised.
 You’ll call people you would not likely have called before, and some of those candidates will actually have the skills and experience you need.

 Leverage every resource you have available to you.
 It’s impossible for one Boolean search to find every qualified candidate.
 You may always rely on LinkedIn, but the best candidates for the position could be hiding in your ATS.

 That said, it can be easy to lose yourself down the rabbit hole when searching across multiple platforms.
 Keep a list of what stands out to you across your searches to keep yourself focused and organized.